bastianschnieder/HyATraX/README.md

 # HyATraX
 ## Description
-The Hydrogen Abstraction Transition State Explorer (**HyATraX**) is a workflow to find and optimize transition states of initial hydrogen abstraction reactions by hydrogen atoms or hydroxyl radicals from polyaromatic hydrocarbons (PAHs) and is also capable of handling PAHs with heteroatomic functional groups.
+The Hydrogen Abstraction Transition State Explorer (**HyATraX**) is a workflow to find and optimize transition states of hydrogen abstraction reactions by hydrogen atoms or hydroxyl radicals from polyaromatic hydrocarbons (PAHs) and is also capable of handling PAHs with heteroatomic functional groups.
 Presently, **HyATraX** can handle H-abstractions of
  * C-**H** bonds (aromatic)